VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

   -internStringMaxLen int
     	The maximum length for strings to intern.
 A lower limit may save memory at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
   -logIngestedRows
-    	Whether to log all the ingested log entries; this can be useful for debugging of data ingestion; see https://docs.victoriametrics.com/victorialogs/data-ingestion/ ; see also -logNewStreams
+    	Whether to log all the ingested log entries; this can be useful for debugging of data ingestion; see {{% ref "./data-ingestion/README.md" %}} ; see also -logNewStreams
   -logNewStreams
-    	Whether to log creation of new streams; this can be useful for debugging of high cardinality issues with log streams; see https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields ; see also -logIngestedRows
+    	Whether to log creation of new streams; this can be useful for debugging of high cardinality issues with log streams; see ../keyConcepts.md#stream-fields ; see also -logIngestedRows
   -loggerDisableTimestamps
     	Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int